jadu101/jadu101.github.io/content/Web_App/burp_academy/API_Testing.md

 If you're able to override the original parameter, you may be able to conduct an exploit.
 For example, you could add name=administrator to the request.
 This may enable you to log in as the administrator user.

+For SSPP on **REST PATH**:

+RESTful API places parameter names and values in the URL path like `/api/users/123`.

+If there's an request as such: `GET /edit_profile.php?name=peter`, try manipulating as `GET /edit_profile.php?name=peter%2f..%2fadmin`.